Igglybuff/awesome-piracy/readme.md

 - [Snahp.it](https://discord.gg/ypyKZCj) Official Discord server for snahp.it.
 - [WarezNX](https://discord.gg/d6xxuPq) Nintendo Switch Warez server.
 - [/r/soccerstreams](https://discord.gg/geyTtth) Official Discord server for the recently-killed /r/soccerstreams subreddit.
+- [APK'S 2 Day](https://discord.gg/2qWqzN8) This is a discord server that acts as a hub for numerous streaming apps.

 ## IPTV and DVR
 - [telly](https://github.com/tellytv/telly) IPTV proxy for Plex Live written in Golang